vladlen-codes/vladlen-codes/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms.

-- 🤝 Looking forward to collaborate on OpenSource Projects.
+- 🤝 Looking forward to collaborating on OpenSource Projects.

 - ⚡ I love to learn new things and solve problems